 She looks at me and smiles.
 I know you, I think.
-I’ve dreamt of you.

 I can’t say the words.
 What if they’re a lie?
 I would never lie to a woman but I do lie to myself.
 What if the words, the dreams are wrong?

 I lean back on the bed.
 In June she goes north; in June I go south.
-As with all great romance, we are under the threat of destruction.
+As with all good romance, we are under the threat of destruction.
 But one doesn’t promise the other.

 She mumbles.
 Maybe “I know you.”
 I didn’t hear.
 I hold her hand and I breathe, sweetly drumming, sweetly drumming.
 One day we’ll be too old for ghost mansions.
 She’ll have kids and a more reliable man.
 I’ll have stories and an empty bed.
 Her great-grandkids will forget her name.
 Stories get forgotten, too.

 Every wave recedes to the ocean, even the Flood, even the Flood.

 It all goes to the ocean in the end.